opnfv/dovetail/docs/testing/user/testspecification/highavailability/index.rst

 Test preconditions
 ------------------

-There is more than one controller node, which is providing the "load balancer" service for rest-api.
+There is more than one controller node, which is providing the "haproxy" service for rest-api.

 Denoted as Node1 in the following configuration.

 Basic test flow execution description and pass/fail criteria
 ------------------------------------------------------------